Fletcher is currently full for the august 2017-July 2018 membership year.

-- Access to collective goodies like books, piano, art supplies, office supplies, tools
+- Access to collective goodies like books, piano, art supplies, office supplies, and tools

 - Close to downtown Kalamazoo, Near Metro Transit bus system